Renting Out Your Home in Sacramento: Everything You Should Consider

 1. Make a Financial Plan

-Landlords must have a financial plan before welcoming tenants.
+Rental property owners must have a financial plan before welcoming renters.
 This will help you know whether or not to renting out your house will be financially worthwhile or not.
-For your investment to be profitable, the rental income from renting must exceed the expenses.
-So, make sure to factor in things like mortgage payments, maintenance, repairs and upgrades, property taxes and landlord insurance.
+For your investment to be profitable, the income from renting must exceed the expenses.
+So, make sure to factor in things like mortgage payments, maintenance, repairs and upgrades, property house taxes and landlord insurance.

-Rental income is taxable income, and can become tax deductions, meaning a lot of expenses can be written off.
+Income from your rented property house is taxable income, and can become tax deductions, meaning a lot of expenses can be written off.
 Make sure you keep track of expenses and keep records so you're ready come tax season.
+Consider contacting a professional for a free rental pricing analysis on your rental property.

 2. Calculate the Rental Rate

-Before you rent out your Sacramento rental property, you’ll need to calculate and determine the rental rate.
-How much monthly rent you, the landlord, charges prospective renters can be the difference between having a vacant unit and having stable income every month.
-When figuring out how much rent money to charge, a landlords goal should be to find the right rent price that is neither too high nor too low.
+Before you rent out your Sacramento property, you’ll need to calculate and determine the rental rate.
+How much monthly rent you, the landlord, charges potential tenants can be the difference between having a vacant unit and having stable income every month.
+When figuring out how much rent money to charge, a landlords goal should be to find the right rent price for the tenant to pay, that is neither too high nor too low for the property.
 Ensuring tenants can pay rent on time.

 3. Draft a Lease or Rental Agreement